anmej/piston-mov-square/README.md

 Simple program in Rust, using Piston game engine.

-Move a square on a grid, using arrow keys.
+Move a square on a grid, using arrow keys.<br />
-Press W to change edge behavior.
+Press W to change edge behavior.<br />
 Press J to toggle jittering.